jsteemann/atoi/README.md

 ---------

-To compare the performance of this library and the standard library's `std::stoull` function and plus stdlib.h's `strtoull` function, there is a benchmark executable included.
+To compare the performance of this library and the standard library's `std::stoull` and `std::strtoull` functions, there is a benchmark executable included.

 It can be built and run as follows:
 ```bash